 Also encourage players to learn each other’s names and call them out to begin to open up that communication.

 Defending an opponent in a tight one-on-one should be the foundation on which a player’s defensive skills are built, and it’s critical to get the basics right early on.

 Start simple – without balls – and work on players’ footwork and body angles to begin to develop an awareness of how they can restrict their opponent’s space.
 As players progress, encourage a little bit of physicality, using their body to block their opponent.

-It’s a great idea to introduce a couple of quick set plays for centre passes and defensive throw-ins, so your team will have some basic structure ready to roll for their first game.
+It’s a great idea to introduce a couple of structures for centre passes and defensive throw-ins, so your team will have a basic understanding ready to roll for their first game.

 Again, avoid overloading them with too much information – one centre pass set play and one defensive throw-in will suffice for the first session.

 You may like to start with a CENTRE PASS SPLIT, as it’s the easiest for the players to setup, and start with a SHORT-LONG DEFENSIVE THROW-IN, as that will often be your default setup throughout the season.